malvaphe/Crypto_Honeypot_Detector/README.md

 const mainTokentoSell = 'the amount of WBNB you have transferred';
 ```

-#### After doing this in all the chains you are interested in, edit the Crypto-Honeypot-Detector/config/const.js file by entering the contract addresses:
+#### After doing this in all the chains you are interested in, edit the Crypto-Honeypot-Detector/config/const.js file by entering the contract addresses and your address:

 ```javascript
 export const BSCaddress = '';